NickGrunert/master-thesis/modules/02_algorithm.typ

     The threshold value is established as absolute, given the substantiated finding that percentage-based thresholds induce a false bias against flat roof structures and excessively prompt the algorithm to merge high derivative surfaces.

     The linking step implements a failsafe that verifies spatial connectivity following the merging of two surfaces.
 This is due to the fact that a simple combination of derivatives does not guarantee this, particularly when larger surfaces are fragmented into numerous components.
-    This issue primarily originates from improper parameterization in the Canny algorithm outlined in @section:canny.
+    This issue primarily originates from improper parameterisation in the Canny algorithm outlined in @section:canny.
     This challenge was addressed regardless.

     This step, in general, only serves as a minor improvement and does not alter the outcome of the algorithm in a significant way.